KungumapriyaaMKP/InfosysSpringboard/README.md

 varshitha:ashwini by using your code i should do cross domain linking and question answering right

 kungumapriyaa : varshitha once your work is done , then the next is deployment right.
 varshitha: Yes  kungumapriya for doing cross domain linking we should use algorithm right but for this dataset how should i do if anyone know how to do it can u tell

+varshitha here i have uploaded question answering but i don't know how to do cross domain linking can anyone do it i am trying but no result